bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 ### Limitations

 * Currently, the API only supports the default channel with an ID of 1.
-* You can configure contextual filters for Category pages, but not for Brand or Search Results pages at this time.
+* At this time, you can configure contextual filters for Category pages, but not for Brand or Search Results pages.

 ###  Prerequisites